reeshuffled/reeshuffled.github.io/_posts/2023-10-24-Should-You-Buy-Vinyl.md

 ---
 layout: article
-categories: Articles
-tags: ["Music/Vinyl"]
+tags:
+- Music/Vinyl
-title: "Should You Buy Vinyl?"
+title: Should You Buy Vinyl?
 slug: should-you-buy-vinyl
-description: "Reflections on whether playing music via vinyl and buying/collecting vinyl is a worthwhile endeavor."
+description: Reflections on whether playing music via vinyl and buying/collecting vinyl is a worthwhile endeavor.
-started_at: "2023-09-18 13:22:00"
+started_at: '2023-09-18 13:22:00'
+category: Garden
 ---

 ## Should you collect vinyl?